MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/set-proxy-settings.md

 ## Exclude specific hosts or domains from using the proxy server

-In most networks you'll need to exclude certain networks, hosts, or domains from being accessed through the proxy server.
-You can do this by exempting address strings using the `-proxyServerNoProxy` parameter in `Set-AksHciConfig`.
+In most networks, you'll need to exclude certain networks, hosts, or domains from being accessed through the proxy server.
+You can exclude these things by exempting address strings using the `-proxyServerNoProxy` parameter in [`Set-AksHciConfig`](./set-akshciconfig.md).

 The default value for `proxyServerNoProxy` is `localhost,127.0.0.1,.svc,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16`

 When you run this command, the following are excluded:

 - The localhost traffic (localhost, 127.0.0.1)
 - Internal Kubernetes service traffic (.svc) where _.svc_ represents a wildcard name.
-This is similar to saying*.svc but no* is used in this schema.
+This is similar to saying *.svc, but none is used in this schema.
 - The private network address space (10.0.0.0/8,172.16.0.0/12,192.168.0.0/16).
 Note that the private network address space contains important networks, such as the Kubernetes Service CIDR (10.96.0.0/12) and Kubernetes POD CIDR (10.244.0.0/16).

 While these default values will work for many networks, you may need to add more subnet ranges and/or names to the exemption list.
 For example, you may want to exempt your enterprise namespace (.contoso.com) from being directed through the proxy.
 You can achieve that by specifying the values in the proxyServerNoProxy list: